 - 13. A person may apply in writing in Form 4-3A to the Registrar to resign or surrender any membership or registration granted or licence or certificate issued by CPA Ontario. - 14.
-The Registrar shall not accept any application made under section 13 if the person: - 14.1 is all or part of a practising unit that is the subject of a practice inspection or a practice reinspection; - 14.2 is the subject of an investigation, proposed settlement agreement or Allegations by the Professional Conduct Committee; - 14.3 has not fully complied with a settlement agreement or order of a Committee of CPA Ontario; - 14.4 owes any dues to CPA Ontario. - 15.
-The Registrar may require a person to fulfill such terms and conditions as, in the discretion of the Registrar, are necessary to protect the public interest and the reputation of the profession prior to accepting the application for resignation or surrender.
+The Registrar shall not accept any application made under section 13 by a Member or Firm if the Member or Firm: - 14.1 is all or part of a practising unit that is the subject of a practice inspection or a practice reinspection; - 14.2 is the subject of an investigation, proposed settlement agreement or Allegations by the Professional Conduct Committee; - 14.3 has not fully complied with a settlement agreement or order of a Committee of CPA Ontario; - 14.4 owes any dues to CPA Ontario. - 15.
+The Registrar may require a person to fulfill such terms and conditions as, in the discretion of the Registrar, are necessary to protect the public interest and the reputation of the profession prior to accepting the application for resignation, deregistration, or surrender.